-In its third year, HACA and SHCC launched Blueprint Housing Solutions, a national consulting and services company, that assists public and private sector clients to deliver exceptional affordable housing and community development programs.
+In its fourth year, HACA and SHCC launched Blueprint Housing Solutions, a national consulting and services company, that assists public and private sector clients to deliver exceptional affordable housing and community development programs.

-Blueprint provides a full range of services to public housing authorities (PHAs), owners and agents of HUD subsidized multifamily housing and other affordable housing programs.
-The team is comprised of highly skilled and experienced HACA and SHCC senior level administrators with decades of experience, creativity and technical knowhow.
+B.3 Presently, Blueprint serves over 130 clients providing a full range of services for public housing authorities (PHAs), owners and agents of HUD subsidized multifamily housing and other affordable housing programs.
+The team is comprised of highly skilled and experienced HACA and SHCC senior level administrators with decades of experience, creativity and technical know-how.